vendrhub/vendr-documentation/README.md

 ## Contributing

-If you would like to help improve our documentation, contributions via pull request are our prefered method.
+If you would like to help improve our documentation, contributions via pull request are our preferred method.
 I guide for which follows:

 ### Code of Conduct